What is the Medicare Part D cap?

 How the Medicare Part D cap helps you

 The new cap will help all people enrolled in a Medicare Part D plan by placing a limit on what they will pay each year for their prescription drugs.
-The cap will especially help those who have high out-of-pocket medication costs and do not qualify for the federal Extra Help program.
+While the cap applies to all beneficiaries, regardless of income level, it will especially help those who have high out-of-pocket medication costs and do not qualify for the federal Extra Help program.

 The cap is automatic.
 You do not need to do anything to “sign up” for this benefit.
 The only eligibility requirement is to participate in a Medicare Part D plan.
 Your health plan will track your out-of-pocket costs for prescriptions medications.